TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/scanner-authentication.md

 # Azure Information Protection - Scanner Authentication Issues

-Export Azure Information Protection Scanner logs and attach them to your support ticket Navigate to
+### How to export Azure Information Protection Scanner logs

-%localappdata%\Microsoft\MSIP
-under the user context running the scanner service
+1. Navigate to `%localappdata%\Microsoft\MSIP` under the user context running the scanner service
-Zip all the contents under the MSIP folder
+2. Zip all the contents under the MSIP folder
-Save the logs to your choice of location, and attach them to your service request
+3. Save the logs to your choice of location, and attach them to your service request

 ## **Recommended Documents**